James Jett: Track and field

 Jett was also an Olympic sprinter.
-While at West Virginia University, he was a seven-time All-American in track, finishing fifth at 100 meters in the U.S. Olympic Trials in New Orleans, earning him a spot on the 4 x 100 m relay Olympic team, that won the gold medal in the 1992 Summer Olympics with a time of 38.95 seconds.
+While at West Virginia University, he was a seven-time All-American in track, finishing fifth at 100 meters in the U.S. Olympic Trials in New Orleans, earning him a spot on the 4 × 100 m relay Olympic team, that won in the 1992 Summer Olympics with a time of 38.95 seconds.
 He also outran eventual Olympic gold medalist Carl Lewis in the 100 meters during prelims to the games.

-Jett ran the first two rounds of the 4 x 100 m relay in Barcelona, then gave his spot in the finals to Carl Lewis.
+Jett ran the first two rounds of the 4 × 100 m relay in Barcelona, then gave his spot in the finals to Carl Lewis.
 All team members earned a gold medal.
 Jett earned NCAA indoor and outdoor All-America honors in the 50 meters, 100 meters and 200 meters during his career and finished as NCAA runner-up at 100 meters and 200 meters in 1992.

 His personal bests are 10.10 seconds in the 100 meters and 19.91 seconds in the 200 meters.